sanyal06/aws-labs-1/SAA_Lab02.md

 Go next.

 - No additional storage, go next.
-- On the security group page, choose My-App-SG
+- On the security group page, choose My_LnxWebSG
 - Click on Create launch configuration
 - Create a new key pair or select the existing and Create launch configuration

 Your Launch Configuration is created, let us now create the auto scaling group.
 Click on Create an Auto scaling group using this Launch configuration.

-- Group name – MyApp\_ASG
+- Group name – MyApp_ASG
 - Group size – Start with 2 instances
 - Network – MyVPC
 - Subnet – Select both the public subnets here.